Treatment or Service Plan

 FamilyLightsm is an educational consulting firm specializing in work with families with a young person with behavioral, emotional or psychological difficulties.
 We offer in-depth personal guidance to families on a fee basis and free guidance on the internet.
 FamilyLightsm attempts to be fully objective and accepts no advertising nor referral fees.
 The only revenue at FamilyLightsm comes from client fees.

-We would like to see every school or program that focuses on change using very carefully constructed plans for every student / client that state exactly where that student / client is now, where they (the school / program and the client / student) are trying to go, how they intend to get there, and who is responsible for what.
+We would like to see every school or program that focuses on change using very carefully constructed plans for every student / client that state exactly where that student / client is now (updated with some regularity), where they (the school / program and the client / student) are trying to go, how they intend to get there, and who is responsible for what.
+An initial plan needs to be in place immediately upon entry, although that initial plan might be have great similarity from one student /client to another and focus mostly upon gathering information and assessing to get a longer term plan in place.
+A very detailed plan based upon results of initial assessments needs to be put in place as soon as practical.
+We see no reason why that should ever take longer than six weeks, and unless this is a very long term program, the time should be much shorter.
+In a short term program (three months or less), this should happen within ten days at most, probably in less time.

 Where the student / client is now: This calls for not only thorough assessment and formulation, but a clear explanation of the assumptions that are being made to fill the gaps in what is actually known about the student / client.
 If there is disagreement between people on the team providing services that needs to be acknowledged.
 To the extent feasible, the student / client -- and for children and young adults dependent on their families of origin, the parents, too -- should be part of the team for purposes of the planning process.
 If there is an outside case manager or referral source with case management responsibilities, that person should also be part of the team.

-Where they are trying to go: The only way an organization or even an individual therapist or teacher can stay focused on getting to particular results, unless there is a specific definition of those results is a very visible reference point that everyone on the team sees regularly.
+Where they are trying to go?
+The only way an organization or even an individual therapist or teacher can stay focused on getting to particular results, unless there is a specific definition of those results is a very visible reference point that everyone on the team sees regularly.
+This needs to be divided into sections:

 Schools and programs fall short on this in many ways.
 First there are those who simply do not provide a written plan.
 One therapeutic school in Massachusetts admits it does treatment plans and keeps them "in the drawer" where they have no use except to be able to demonstrate to the very naive licensing authorities of the Commonwealth of Massachusetts that they are in compliance with the licensing regulations, even if they are otherwise meaningless documents.
 If Massachusetts requires treatment plans should they not also require that they be used?